Azerbaijan–China relations

 Diplomatic relations between the Republic of Azerbaijan and the People's Republic of China were established on April 2, 1992.
-The relations between the two countries have developed smoothly and high-level exchanges have been close.
+The relations between the two countries have developed smoothly with high-level exchanges taking place.
 The PRC embassy in Baku openly commends Azerbaijan for supporting its stance on the political status of Taiwan, Tibet's sovereignty, the conflict in Xinjiang, and the suppression of Falun Gong.
-All political forces have actively advocated strengthening friendly cooperation with China.
-China was one of the first countries to recognize independence.
-President Aliyev came to China in August 2008 and May 2014 to attend the opening ceremony of the Beijing Olympic Games and the fourth summit of the Asia Cooperation and Confidence Measures Conference.
-In March 2005 and December 2015, he twice went to China for state affairs. access.
-In June 2018, the President of the National Assembly, Assador, visited China.
-In May 2016, Special Envoy of Chinese Communist Party (CCP) general secretary Xi Jinping, member of the Political Bureau of the CCP Central Committee and Secretary of the CCP Central Political and Legal Affairs Commission Meng Jianzhu visited Afghanistan.
-In June of the same year, Zhang Gaoli, member of the Standing Committee of the Political Bureau of the CCP Central Committee and Vice Premier of the State Council, visited Azerbaijan.

-China-Azerbaijan economic and trade relations have developed smoothly.
-In 2017, the trade volume between China and Azerbaijan was US$964 million, a year-on-year increase of 27.3%.
-Among them, China's exports were 387 million US dollars, up 11.9% year-on-year, and China's imports were 577 million US dollars, up 40.1% year-on-year.
-From January to November 2018, the trade volume between China and Azerbaijan was 1.165 billion US dollars.
+All Azerbaijani political forces have actively advocated strengthening friendly cooperation with China, which was one of the first countries to recognize Azerbaijan's independence, and has supported the country on the issue of Nagorno-Karabakh.

 In 1999, the two sides held the first meeting of the China-Azerbaijan Intergovernmental Economic and Trade Cooperation Committee and held the sixth meeting in 2016.

 The two sides have cooperated smoothly in the fields of education, culture, science and technology, sports, tourism and media.
 The two sides cooperated in the opening of two Confucius Institutes.

 History

+The exchanges between China and Azerbaijan can be traced back some 2,000 years ago.
+The Silk Road, which started from Chang'an in the east and led to Europe through Azerbaijan, played an important role in the development of cultural exchanges between the East and the West.
+Azerbaijani poets in the 12th century created literary works about China.
+During the Yuan Dynasty, the Mongolian army conquered many places, and Chinese medicine was spread to Azerbaijan.

+During the Soviet period, the relationship between China and Azerbaijan was part of the Sino-Soviet relationship.
+The Soviet Azerbaijan State Song and Dance Troupe once visited China for a two-month performance.
+Azerbaijani experts sent by the Soviet Union helped China build its oil industry, with the Karamay Oilfield being one example.
+In early 1961, the First Secretary of the Communist Party of Azerbaijan Vali Akhundov met with a delegation from the Sino-Soviet Friendship Association and the two sides held talks.
+As Sino-Soviet relations deteriorated, the relationship between China and Azerbaijan came to a standstill.